ptsilerides/Simple-Server-URL-Shortener/README.md

 ![](Images/Picture5.png)

-Please enter the 3 required fields and click the blue button to “Shorten Url”.
+Please enter the 3 required fields and click the blue button to “Shorten URL”.

 A new page will be displayed with the key data lines shown below: